habistack/public-web-docs/docs/getting-started/pricingfaq.md

 **ARE THERE ANY ADDITIONAL CHARGES?**

-No, although if you want custom enterprise packages or custom machine learning data variables, contact us.
+No, although if you want custom enterprise packages or custom machine learning data variables, contact our Sales team <a href="mailto:sales@fathym.com">sales@fathym.com</a>.

 **WHAT SUPPORT DOES FATHYM OFFER?**